History of Easter: Historical Climate

 - Archelaus received Judah, Idumea, and Samaria, which he ruled so poorly that he was banished and replaced by a succession of Roman governors or prefects.

-Judea was neither one of the more important nor more illustrious provinces.
-For that reason, it was not ruled over by a member of the nobler “senatorial” class of Romans.
-Instead, a member of the equestrian class (equus=horse, Latin for “knight” or “official”), the middle-class that made up a significant part of the Roman administrative bureaucracy and military.
+Judea was neither one of the more important nor the more illustrious provinces.
+Therefore, it was not ruled over by a member of the nobler “senatorial” class of Romans.
+Instead, it was governed by a member of the equestrian class (equus=horse, Latin for “knight” or “official”), the middle class that made up a significant part of the Roman administrative bureaucracy and military.
 The sixth of these governors was Pontius Pilate.

 - God’s vice-regent on earth